cjy124/xyz/followup_proposal.md

 # Confirmation Validation Proposal

 #### Keys requirements
-1. Delivered to recipient in digital format astehtically and easily validated
+1. Delivered to recipient in digital format aesthetically and easily validated
 2. Confirmation's integrity and indicator of validity
 3. Details of bookings presented after validation